mebinpm32/MEBIN-P-M/README.md

 Using PrintWriter class the userinputs are printed on the ram and then it is closed to finish the creation.

 For creating pdf file,
-function named "pdfmethod" is caleed, which uses an external pdf library called itext.
+function named "pdfmethod" is called, which uses an external pdf library called itext to create pdf file.

+As said in PART B, for future to support more formats, a function for to create that file is added to the existing code along with a else if condition.